nodejs/TSC/Moderation-Policy.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

-In addition, the following guidelines apply:

-* Please be kind and courteous.
-There's no need to be mean or rude.
-* Respect that some individuals and cultures consider the casual use of profanity and sexualized language offensive and off-putting.
-* Respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
-There is seldom a right answer.
-* Please keep unstructured critique to a minimum.
-If you have solid ideas you want to experiment with, make a fork and see how it works.
-* Insulting, demeaning, or harassing anyone, in public or in private, is not welcome behavior and will be grounds for banning from the project.
-* Use of personal pronouns in code comments and documentation is to be avoided.

 The TSC is responsible for deciding what constitutes inappropriate behavior that may be subject to Moderation (see: [Escalation to the TSC](#escalation-to-the-tsc)).

 ### Requesting Moderation